 The budgetary basis as provided by law is based upon accounting for certain transactions on the basis of cash receipts, disbursements, and encumbrances.
 The Statement of Receipts, Disbursements and Changes in Fund Balance - Budget and Actual - Budgetary Basis presented for the General Fund and the SCMR fund are prepared on the budgetary basis to provide a meaningful comparison of actual results with the budget.
 The difference between the budgetary basis and the cash basis is that outstanding year end encumbrances are treated as cash disbursements (budgetary basis) rather than as restricted, committed or assigned fund balance (cash basis).
-There was no difference between the budgetary basis and the cash basis for the SCMR fund.
-The following table summarizes the adjustments necessary to reconcile the cash basis statements to the budgetary basis statements for the General Fund.
+The following table summarizes the adjustments necessary to reconcile the cash basis statements to the budgetary basis statements for the General Fund and SCMR Fund.